Chapter 3: Phonetics

 As discussed in Section 3.1, articulatory phonetics is concerned with how the body produces a linguistic signal, regardless of modality.
 We do not normally want to describe the overall articulation of an entire word in spoken language, so we break it down into phones for easier discussion.
 So what is the comparable unit for signed languages?

 In signed languages, the basic independent meaningful unit, the equivalent of a spoken language word, is generally an individual sign.
 But signs do not seem to have a direct equivalent of phones.
-Phones can generally be spoken on their own, separate from any other phones.
-For example, we can take any of the individual phones in the English word [bɛd] ‘bed’, and say each one separately.
+Phones are pieces of words that can generally be spoken on their own, completely separate from any other phones.
+For example, we can take any of the individual phones in the English word [bɛd] ‘bed’, and say each one on their own.
 It may be awkward, especially for plosives like [b] and [d], but it is not impossible.
-The independence of phones from words and their ability to be recombined in different ways is a key property of spoken languages.
+The independence of phones from words and each other, as well as their ability to be recombined in different ways to create new words, are key properties of spoken languages.

-But the corresponding sign BED in ASL cannot quite be broken down in the same way.
-For example, no matter what we try to do with our hand, it always exists in some shape and some location.
-We cannot just blank out the fingers or put the hand in some mysterious null dimension.
-So if we want to shape the hand in some particular way, we must necessarily do so somewhere, and similarly, if we want to put the hand in some location, we must necessarily also configure the fingers somehow.
+Here we see that the sign is formed by configuring the hand in a particular way (flattened out with an open palm) in a particular location (at the side of the head).
+These traits are inseparable: if we want to shape the hand in some particular way, we must necessarily do so somewhere, and similarly, if we want to put the hand in some location, we must necessarily also configure the fingers somehow.

-This is how the articulatory properties of phones work, too.
+In this way, signs seem more like phones than strings of phones.
 We cannot make an articulation with the tongue tip and alveolar ridge without also deciding how far apart they are, and we cannot articulate a manner of articulation without choosing an active and passive articulator, and thus, without choosing a place of articulation.
-That is, properties of phones like place and manner are interdependent, in the same way that the shape of the hand and its location are interdependent.
-But this is not how phones behave, since phones have independent existence and can be articulated separately from other phones.
+That is, individual articulatory properties of phones like place and manner are interdependent, in the same way that the shape of the hand and its location are interdependent.
+But an entire phone itself and an entire sign itself have independent existence from other phones and signs and can be articulated separately from others.

-So, the units of articulation in signed language that we are concerned about are signs (whole independent words) and the individual articulatory properties of a sign (how various articulators are shaped and moved).
-There seems to be no intermediate signed language unit that corresponds to spoken language phones (however, see Section 3.10 for discussion of syllables as a kind of intermediate organizational unit that both spoken and signed languages seem to have).
+So, the two fundamental units of articulation in signed language that we are concerned with are signs (whole independent words) and the individual articulatory properties of a sign (how various articulators are shaped and moved).
+Contrast this with spoken languages, where we have three units: entire words, individual articulatory properties (place, manner, etc.), and phones (combinations of articulatory properties that are independent subunits of words).
+Whether or not signed languages have a corresponding third intermediate unit is a matter of debate.
+Such a unit may indeed exist, or we may simply be trying to hard to impose our understanding of spoken languages onto signed languages.
+See Section 3.10 for discussion of syllables as a possible kind of intermediate organizational unit that both spoken and signed languages seem to have.

-Notation of signs: Linguistic units from spoken languages are often given in italics, with the gloss (meaning) in single quotes, while signs from signed languages are often given in all capitals or small capitals.
-So we would write bed when referring to the English word, lit ‘bed’ when referring to the equivalent French word, and BED or BED when referring to the equivalent sign in ASL.
+Notation of signs: In academic writing, linguistic units from spoken languages are often given in italics, with the gloss (meaning) in single quotes, while signs from signed languages are often given in all capitals or small capitals.
+So we would write bed when referring to the English word and lit ‘bed’ when referring to the equivalent French word, but we would write BED or BED when referring to the equivalent sign in ASL.

-One option is to write the sign in English, so we could write about the ASL sign BED and the LSQ sign BED.
-Another option is to write the sign using the ambient written language most connected to that signed language, and add a gloss in English.
-In this case, LSQ has a connection to French, so we could write about the ASL sign BED but the LSQ sign LIT ‘bed’, using the French word lit.
+One option is to write the sign in English (or whatever language you are writing in).
+So, just as we would write about the ASL sign BED, we would also write about the LSQ sign BED and the TİD sign BED.
+Another option is to write the sign by switching to the ambient written language most connected to that signed language, and add a gloss in English.
+In this case, LSQ has a connection to French and TİD has a connection to Turkish, so while we would write about the ASL sign BED, for the other two signs, we would write about the LSQ sign LIT ‘bed’ and the TİD sign YATAK ‘bed’, using the French word lit and the Turkish word yatak.
 Both options have advantages and drawbacks, and you will see both used in the linguistics literature, though the first option is perhaps the most common.

 For signed languages, we have two main categories of articulators to analyze the properties of.
-The manual articulators are the arms, hands, and fingers, which are the primary articulators used for signing (and the source of the articulatory half of the name of the signed language modality, manual-visual).
+The manual articulators are the arms, hands, and fingers, which are the primary articulators used for signing.
 However, most of the rest of the body is also used in signed languages, especially the torso, head, and facial features.
 All of these other articulators are called the nonmanual articulators or sometimes just nonmanuals.

 The forearm contains two large bones, the radius (which is on the the thumb side of the arm) and the ulna (on the pinky side).
 The radius and ulna come together in three different places for three different kinds of movement: at the elbow, at the wrist, and in the middle of the forearm.
-All three of these points of movement are considered radioulnar joints biologically and have separate names (the superior radioulnar joint at the elbow, the inferior radioulnar joint at the wrist, and the medial radioulnar joint inside the forearm), but in the context of signed language phonetics, we normally only need to talk about one of them, since their movements are connected.
-By convention, the one we discuss is the medial radioulnar joint.
-At this radioulnar joint, the radius and ulna pivot around each other, allowing the forearm to rotate, as show in Figure 3.23.
+All three of these points of movement are considered radioulnar joints biologically and have separate names (the superior radioulnar joint at the elbow, the inferior radioulnar joint at the wrist, and the medial radioulnar joint inside the forearm), but in the context of signed language phonetics, we normally only need to talk about one of them, since their movements are all connected.
+By convention, the one we discuss is the medial radioulnar joint, where the radius and ulna pivot around each other, allowing the forearm to rotate, as shown in Figure 3.24.

-The wrist is the joint between the forearm and the hand, and it is almost as mobile as the shoulder, as shown in Figure 3.24, allowing for abduction (sideways towards the thumb), adduction (sideways towards the pinky), extension (bending backwards), and flexion (bending forwards), but no rotation.
+The wrist is the joint between the forearm and the hand, and it is almost as mobile as the shoulder, as shown in Figure 3.25, allowing for abduction (sideways towards the thumb), adduction (sideways towards the pinky), extension (bending backwards), and flexion (bending forwards), but no rotation.
 Note that what we might initially think of as rotation at the wrist is actually due to radioulnar articulation.
-Like the shoulder, the wrist can typically extend backwards.
+Like the shoulder, the wrist can typically extend backwards from a straightened position.

 Base knuckle articulation

-The base knuckles are the joints where the fingers meet the palm of the hands.
-Like the wrist, these joints allow for abduction, adduction, extension, and flexion, but no rotation, and like the elbow, the base knuckles cannot typically extend very far from a straightened position.
-The main movements available for the base knuckles are shown in Figure 3.25.
-Each base knuckle can generally move independently of the other, those some movements are more difficult than others.
+The base knuckles are the joints where the fingers connect to the palm of the hands.
+Like the wrist, these joints allow for abduction, adduction, extension, and flexion, but no rotation, and like the elbow, the base knuckles cannot typically extend very far backward from a straightened position.
+The main movements available for the base knuckles are shown in Figure 3.26.
+Each base knuckle can generally move independently of the other, though some movements are more difficult than others.

-The interphalangeal joints are the various joints between the individual bones of the fingers.
+The interphalangeal joints are the various joints between the individual bones within the fingers.
 The thumb has only one interphalangeal joint, while the other four fingers have two interphalangeal joints each.
-Most humans cannot easily articulate the two interphalangeal joints of the same finger separately, so they are usually analyzed together for the purpose of signed languages.
-Like the elbow, the interphalangeal joints can only extend and flex, as shown in Figure 3.26, and they typically cannot extend much from a straightened position.
+Most humans cannot easily articulate the two interphalangeal joints of the same finger separately, so they are usually analyzed together for the purpose of describing signed language articulation.
+Like the elbow, the interphalangeal joints can only extend and flex, as shown in Figure 3.27, and they typically cannot extend backward very much from a straightened position.

 Describing manual movement

-An important aspect of describing manual movement in a sign is being able to identify which joints are moving and what kind of movement they are using to move.
-This can be quite difficult, because many signed language articulations use multiple joints moving in different ways.
-In the following discussion, we explore a few example signs from ASL to determine kind of movement is occurring.
+An important aspect of describing manual movement in a sign is being able to identify which joints are moving and what kind of movement they are using.
+This can be quite difficult, because many signed language articulations involve multiple joints moving in different ways.
+In the following discussion, we explore a few example signs from ASL to determine what kind of movement is occurring.

 Now consider the articulation of the hand.
 It is shaped into a rigid fist, which requires flexing the base knuckles and the interphalangeal joints (except for the thumb, which is extended).
-However, this is a fixed configuration, not a movement, so we can ignore those joints.
+However, this is a fixed configuration, not a movement, so we can ignore those joints when describing movement.
 The actual movement is the hand tracing a small circle on the chest.
-There seems to be no significant movement at the wrist or radioulnar joints either, since the entire forearms down through the hand and fingers all act as a single fixed unit.
+There seems to be no significant movement at the wrist or radioulnar joints, since the entire forearm down through the hand and fingers all act as a single fixed unit.
 Thus, we can also ignore these two joints as well.

-That leaves the elbow and shoulder as our joints of interest for manual movement.
+That leaves the elbow and shoulder as our joints of interest for manual movement in SORRY.
 Looking carefully at the elbow, we see that it flexes and extends slightly during the circle, causing a change in the angle between the upper arm and forearm.
 In addition, the elbow itself also changes position in space, moving a bit out to the signer’s right side and back again.
-This cannot be due to elbow movement, since joint movement cannot change the position of a joint itself, but rather, the position of the other body parts it is connected to.
-Thus, there must also be some other movement elsewhere, and the only joint we have left is the shoulder.
+This cannot be due to elbow movement, since joint movement cannot change the position of a joint itself; if a joint moves through space, it must be because some other joint is moving it.
+The only joint we have left is the shoulder, so this must be what is responsible for the elbow changing location.
 The relevant shoulder movement appears to be a small amount of abduction and adduction, perhaps combined with very slight flexion and extension as well.

-So, we would say that SORRY in ASL has elbow and shoulder movement, and if we need to be more precise, we would say that there is repeated flexion and extension of the elbow, and repeated abduction and adduction of the shoulder, and perhaps also some amount of repeated flexion and extension of the shoulder.
+So, to describe the movement in the ASL sign SORRY, we would say there is both elbow and shoulder movement, and if we need to be more precise, we would say that there is repeated flexion and extension of the elbow, and repeated abduction and adduction of the shoulder, and perhaps also some amount of repeated flexion and extension of the shoulder.

 Next, consider the ASL sign APPLE in the following video clip.

-For APPLE, there is movement of the forearm in the form of rotation.
+Where we do see movement is rotation of the forearm.
 We know that the wrist cannot rotate, so this must be due to radioulnar rotation.
-There is no other movement, so we can ignore the elbow and shoulder joints.
+There is no other movement in APPLE, so we can ignore the elbow and shoulder joints.

 Thus, for APPLE in ASL, we would say that it has radioulnar movement only, and more precisely, that it has repeated radioulnar rotation.